ChrisMayor/D365SwotMatrix/README.md

 ## Highlights

-* 2 ways to build the application (Angular or Webpack) -- Angular build prefered
 * Angular 7.x
 * Angular Material
 * Angular CDK
 * Drag and Drop
 * Webpack 4.x
 * Rxjs for WebApi communication
-* Integration with D365 Form oder D365 Web Api
 * Works in Classic UI and Unified Interface
+* Works in Dynamics 9.x
 * Scales to different screen resolutions

 ## Minimum requirements:

-* Tested on Dynamics 365 9.x for Web Api Integration (on premise, online) (current release and managed solution) - not tested on 8.x but should also work there
+* Tested on Dynamics 365 with Web Api Integration (online) (current release and managed solution) - not tested on 8.x and 9.x onpremise but should also work there.

 ## Releases for download as managed solution